wp-plugins/ads-campaigns/readme.txt

 3. Enter Ad name, text and image
 4. View analytics

-Create and monitor Google Adwords and Facebook Ads from your wordpress admin!
+Create and monitor Google Adwords and Facebook Ads from your wordpress site!

 This plugin also comes with an **Ad Buddy** system that lets you **Automatically Optimize** all your Google Ads and Facebook Ads, for better results.